Create sensational eating experiences

 Texture is the feel, appearance or consistency of an object.
 In food and beverages, texture can be described as the amount of chewiness, crunchiness, creaminess, body and mouthfeel relative to a control.
-Importantly, texture impacts taste and can accelerate, decelerate or mask the flavor impact in food and beverages depending on its composition and attributes.
+Importantly, texture impacts taste and can accelerate, decelerate or mask the flavour impact in foods and beverages depending on its composition and attributes.

 Mouthfeel is the perception of texture in the mouth.
 Fatty, waxy, astringent, gritty, grainy and pulpy are all examples of mouthfeel.

 There is a wide range of food textures, each designed to deliver a desired eating experience.
-Food can utilize a combination of textures, including creamy, crunchy, chewy, smooth, rich and pulpy.
+Foods can utilise a combination of textures, including creamy, crunchy, chewy, smooth, rich and pulpy.

-There are numerous ways to analyze texture.
+There are numerous ways to analyse texture.
 Our food scientists are trained on how different ingredients and processes impact texture, and they apply this knowledge as they collaborate with customers.
-We equip our 32 global Idea Labs® with various tools, including a specialized piece of equipment we’ve nicknamed "T-REX®," to measure texture, viscosity and rheology to understand how different ingredients impact applications.
-We utilize spider charts and sensory panels using specially trained participants whose knowledge of specific textural attributes in various applications enable us to choose which ingredients will get to your ideal texture.
+We equip our 32 global Idea Labs™ with various tools, including a specialised piece of equipment we’ve nicknamed “T-REX,” to measure texture, viscosity and rheology to understand how different ingredients impact applications.
+We utilise spider charts and sensory panels using specially trained participants whose knowledge of specific textural attributes in various applications enable us to choose which ingredients will get to your ideal texture.

-As it relates to food and beverages, "texturizers" and "texturants" have the same meaning and can be used interchangeably.
+As it relates to food and beverages, ‘texturisers’ and ‘texturants’ have the same meaning and can be used interchangeably.
 Usage of one over another may vary by region and locale.

-We have a broad portfolio of ingredients to suit a range of formulation needs, including low-shear and low-heat processing.
-We also have a range of ingredients specifically designed for applications which are light in color and/or have a neutral flavor.
+We have a broad portfolio of ingredients to suit a range of formulation needs, including low shear and low heat processing.
+We also have a range of ingredients specifically designed for applications which are light in colour and/or have a neutral flavour.